CoderN-P/engineM4/docs/rectangle.md

 The `rect.alarm` is a list of integers that can be used for ticking events. **Default** - `[-1]*12`

+The values in the alarm list are automatically decremented every frame if they are greater than `0`

 #### Example Usage
 ```python
 import engineM4 as e